abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 - Partial page loading improves user experience by updating specific sections without requiring the entire page to load.
 This has led to the rise of **single page web applications** with software-like functionality in a browser.
 - Historically, **AJAX** was an acronym for the technologies used in asynchronous requests like this.
 It stood for **Asynchronous JavaScript And XML**.
 Since then, technologies have moved on and the term **Ajax** is now used to refer to a group of technologies that offer asynchronous functionality in the browser.
 - **Data formats:** Servers typically send back `HTML`, `XML`(which the browser turns into `HTML`), or `JSON`

   - Browsers only let Ajax load `HTML` and `XML` from the **same domain name** as the rest of the page,
     - but `JSON` can be called from any domain **(JSON-P/CORS)**
   - **XML** -> The tags in an `XML` file should describe the data they contain.
 As a result, even if you have never seen the code to the left. you can see that the data describes information about several events.
 The `<events>` element contains several individual events.
 Each individual event is represented in its own `<event>` element.
   - **JSON** :

     - When `JSON` data is sent from a server to a web browser, it is transmitted as a **string**.
     - When it reaches the browser, your script must then convert the string into a JavaScript object.
 This is known as **deserializing an object**.
       - This is done using the `parse()` method of a built-in object called `JSON`.
 This is a global object, so you can use it without creating an instance of it first.
     - The JSON object also has a method called `stringify()`, which converts objects into a string using `JSON` notation so it can be sent from the browser back to a server.
 This is also known as serializing an object.

+  - The data returned are in form of **Array of Objects**, each object represents a country with its properties.

 > To create an Ajax request, browsers use the `XMLHttpRequest` object.
 > When the server responds to the browser's request, the same `XMLHttpRequest` object will process the result.